TRAPS is hereditary and can emerge from early childhood to adulthood1-9

 IMPORTANT SAFETY INFORMATION

-ILARIS® (canakinumab) is contraindicated in patients with confirmed hypersensitivity to the active substance or to any of the excipients.
+ILARIS is contraindicated in patients with confirmed hypersensitivity to canakinumab or to any of the excipients.

 WARNINGS AND PRECAUTIONS